 There are a number of options to consider for keeping up with, accelerating or even forgiving student debt.
-Let’s have a look at some of them and hopefully there are one or two you may not have considered previously:
+Let’s have a look at 10 tips for managing student loan debt.

 Though it may lengthen your payoff period, a plus to consolidation may be the lowering of your monthly payment burden.
-But be cautious because the interest rate for consolidating may be higher than the rates on the individual loans and it will likely lengthen your payoff period.
-You’ll want to be sure that consolidation will not impact your ability to defer if needed or use income-based repayment plans.
+But be cautious, because the interest rate for consolidating may be higher than the rates on the individual loans and it will likely lengthen your payoff period.
+You’ll want to be sure that consolidation will not impact your ability to defer if needed.
 Definitely check out how consolidation impacts federal loans.

-Some lenders my offer a reduction in loan interest on qualified loans if you enroll in automatic monthly payments.
-For instance, Sallie Mae offers a .25 percent reduction if you quality.
+Some lenders may offer a reduction in loan interest on qualified loans if you enroll in automatic monthly payments.
 And an added bonus is that auto-deduct eliminates the chance of late fees or missed payments – those can wreck havoc on your credit history and increase what you owe over the lifetime of your loans.

 If you return to school, are unemployed, experiencing economic hardship, are an active military member or have another approved hardship, opt to continue making interest payments if at all possible because interest on deferred loans gets added back to the principle of the outstanding loans ultimately increasing the payments when you begin to repay.

 Why stop living frugally when just out of college?
-Its tempting to start living ‘better’ once you start making money on the other side of of all that hard work on campus.
+It’s tempting to start living ‘better’ once you start making money on the other side of of all that hard work on campus.
 Ramen noodles weren’t all bad, right?
 Consider sticking with an affordable rent, taking on a roommate to share expenses or temporarily moving back home if parents are amenable.
 Don’t be surprised though if they want to negotiate some sort of rent and ‘around the house’ assist schedule.
 Most likely, it will be a much better deal than trying to make ends meet living on your own.
-But don’t get too comfortable.
-Stick with your budget and set goals around negotiating for raises or looking for work with a higher paying salary.

 Consider living close to your place of employment and walk, bike or take public transit.
-Imagine life without a car payment, maintenance, insurance, galos, registration, parking and other fees.
+Imagine life without a car payment, maintenance, insurance, gas, registration, parking and other fees.

-And thought its tempting, avoid taking on big debts right away.
-Making much sought after purchases such as a house, new car or a big wedding after graduation may be best put on hold for awhile.
+And though it’s tempting, avoid taking on big debts right away.
+Making much sought-after purchases such as a house, new car or a big wedding after graduation may be best put on hold for awhile.

 Are you interested in serving others?
 A career in public service may actually help you get your student loans forgiven.
 Federal borrowers working in the public sector (like government, non-profit, law enforcement, public school administration, public health or military) might be eligible to have some debt forgiven through the Public Service Student Loan Forgiveness Program (PSLF).
 And, some in-demand professionals such as nurses and teachers may be able to take advantage of special state student loan forgiveness programs.